Connecting Through Storytelling

 BRISTOL, RI: FLICKERS: Rhode Island International Film Festival (RIIFF) and Roger Williams University (RWU) are proud to collaborate in the presentation of the Second Annual RWU Tournées French Film Festival.
-The Festival will take place over a four-day period, March 30-April 2, 2014 and will be free to the general public and campus community.
+The Festival will take place over a five-day period, April 7-11, 2015 and will be free to the general public and campus community.
 The campus of Roger Williams University in Bristol, RI will serve as the host location for the Festival

-The Tournées French Film Festival will present six new important French feature films, (all with English subtitles), along with a selection of shorts films that FLICKERS: Rhode Island International Film Festival will premiere through its partnership with UNIIFRANCE that will precede each feature.
+The Tournées French Film Festival will present five new important French feature films, one classic film title (all with English subtitles), and a selection of shorts films that FLICKERS: Rhode Island International Film Festival will premiere through its partnership with UNIIFRANCE that will precede each feature.

-The theme for this year’s Festival is “Connecting through Storytelling,” and will be introduced on Sunday March 30th by Magali Boutiot, Mission culturelle et universitaire aux Etats-Unis
+The theme for this year’s Festival is “Connecting through Storytelling,” and will include a discussion on the power of film as a means for intercultural exchange by Magali Boutiot, Mission culturelle et universitaire aux Etats-Unis

 Consulat de France à Boston.